Gun Cleaning Solvent

 For cleaning pistol components, we suggest the HCS-200 ultrasonic gun cleaning kit sized for two full size semi-automatic handguns or a 6-inch revolver.

-Designed and manufactured in the USA for law enforcement personnel, the recreational shooter, hobbyist, collector or sportsman, it cleans up to 16 times better than hand cleaning and eliminates the need for multiple cleaning products.
+Designed and manufactured for law enforcement personnel, the recreational shooter, hobbyist, collector or sportsman, it cleans up to 16 times better than hand cleaning and eliminates the need for multiple cleaning products.

-This kit contains your ultrasonic gun cleaning tank, basket and cover along with a separate lubricating pan, cleaning solution concentrate and lubricating solution.
+This kit contains your ultrasonic gun cleaner, basket and cover along with a separate lubricating pan, cleaning solution concentrate, and lubricating solution.

-For rifles, long guns or cleaning multiple pistols in the same cycle a good choice is the 36-inch LE-36 ultrasonic weapon cleaning system, also made in the USA.
+For rifles, long guns or cleaning and lubricating multiple hand guns the same cycle a good choice is the LG3606 ultrasonic firearm cleaning and lubricating system.

 Maintaining the cleaning solution